 ASV 227.
-Heating and Air Conditioning......2 credit hours
+Heating and Air Conditioning2 credit hours

-4 hours per week (2 lecture - 2 lab) Fulfills core elements: 7,9,18,19
+Prerequisite: None 30 lecture - 30 lab hours Fulfills core elements: 7,9,18,19

 Air conditioning now appears on 80% of all new cars produced.
 This unique accessory is explained in depth including theory of refrigeration, servicing procedures and diagnostic techniques.
 Compressor service and distribution systems are studied.
 Laboratory experience is given; testing and servicing a variety of systems and problems.